-The objective of the START study is to better understand why South Asian people (originating from India, Pakistan, Sr Lanka and Bangladesh) have an increased risk for developing diabetes and heart disease.
+The objective of the START study was to better understand why South Asian people (originating from India, Pakistan, Sri Lanka and Bangladesh) have an increased risk for developing diabetes and heart disease.

 Prospective birth cohort